chloeandisabel/pql/README.md

 Type conditions are aware of the event taxonomy we define and allow us to select facts of a certain type without listing the names of all subtypes.
 They consist of the `TYPE` keyword and a string literal naming the type.

-The following example uses a type condition to select each event with type 'PageViewed':
+The following example uses a type condition to select each event with type 'OrderEvent':

     MATCH EACH AS event WHERE TYPE 'OrderEvent'